Signed Call React Native SDK

 implementation 'androidx.constraintlayout:constraintlayout:2.1.3'

-- The Signed Call Android SDK uses FCM dependency to get the FCM token of the device required for the successful SDK initialization.
-This FCM token is then used by Signed Call to enable calls via FCM Based Call Routing Channel.
+2. The Signed Call Android SDK uses FCM dependency to fetch the FCM token of the device required for successful SDK initialization.
+The Signed Call then uses this FCM token to enable calls via the FCM-based call Routing Channel.

-- Add the following code to the application module's dependency element:
+Add the following code to include the FCM dependency in the application module's dependency element:

 implementation 'com.google.firebase:firebase-messaging:21.0.0'